spier/spier.github.io/_posts/2020-04-03-biases-busted-at-foss-backstage-2020.md

 - Better Communicators (collaborate asynchronously in low emotional bandwidth environments)
 - Better Persons (working in multi-cultural environments and “traveling the world”)

-This talk was a great teaser to motivate developers to invest time in Open Source development.
-Also the delivery was fantastic!
+Great teaser to motivate developers to invest time in Open Source development.
+Also the delivery by Bertrand was fantastic!

 ### Blending Open Source and Corporate Values